-Leveraging more than $2 million in grants along with recommendations from an employer-based advisory board, Corning Community College is developing a Welding Technology Program that will lead to a non-credit Certificate.
+Leveraging more than $2 million in grants along with recommendations from an employer-based advisory board, Corning Community College has developed a Welding Technology Program that leads to a non-credit Certificate.

 This program supports a 30-member consortium of State University of New York community colleges that have partnered to design, implement, and deliver a strategic approach to job training and education for high-need industries within the advanced manufacturing sector.
 Initially offered at CCC, the program will eventually be shared with other members of the Consortium.